Merci-chao/userChrome.js/README.md

 ## Cautions
 - Since this script contains many sensitive layout calculations designed for native Firefox, any tab or tabs toolbar-related legacy extensions, user scripts or stylesheets may cause weird glitches and bugs.
 Please check your legacy extensions, scripts and stylesheets (if any) before and after applying this script.
+- This script is incompatible with Firefox's native tab groups feature.
+Dragging tab to create group is disabled when multiple rows, and drag animation is disabled when there is any tab group.
 - This script is developed for Windows and probably does not work on Linux and macOS.

 ## Changelog
+Version 2.3
+- Update for the native tab groups feature.

 Version 2.2
 - Update the appearance of the scrollbar on Windows 11.
 - Bug fix: layout may break when the display scaling is not 100%.